Spookies and Genre Film Preservation, Co-Presented by Vinegar Syndrome

 Co-presented by Vinegar Syndrome

 Screen Slate is pleased to partner with Vinegar Syndrome for a screening of Spookies (Thomas Doran, Brendan Faulkner and Eugenie Joseph, 1985) followed by a live discussion with VS film archivist Justin LaLiberty and Screen Slate editor/media archivist Jon Dieringer.

 Cult classic Spookies is as beloved as it is notorious for its bizarre, nearly avant-garde tone.
-Beginning with the classic trope of a car breakdown outside an eerie house, Spookies comprises a Ouija board, black magic, demonic creatures, supernatural oddities, and a slew of gruesome deaths rendered with outstanding practical make-up and special effects.
+Opening with a car breakdown outside an eerie house, Spookies's kitchen-sink approach to the horror genre comprises a Ouija board, black magic, demonic creatures, supernatural oddities, and a slew of gruesome deaths rendered with outstanding practical make-up and special effects.
 Due to extreme behind-the-scenes hijinks including fired directors, re-shoots, and re-editing, the film's supernatural atmosphere veers even further to the absurd, uncanny, and abstract, giving it a singular quality that connoisseurs of disreputable cinema have come to adore.

 A home video label established with in-house digital restoration and preservation facilities, Vinegar Syndrome has become revered for uncovering and bringing to light some of the most incredible and previously difficult-to-see genre cinema.
-Following the screening of Spookies, Screen Slate editor Jon Dieringer — a professional film/video conservator by trade — will lead a conversation and Q&A with Vinegar Syndrome's film archivist Justin LaLiberty.
-We'll not only touch on Spookies, but the larger intricacies of tracking down rare films, untangling rights, and locating and restoring fragile film elements.
-If you've ever wondered how obscure genre films are exhumed and brought back from the void, this is the event for you!
+Following the screening of Spookies, Screen Slate editor Jon Dieringer — a professional film/video conservator — will lead a conversation and Q&A with Vinegar Syndrome's film archivist Justin LaLiberty.
+We'll not only touch on Spookies, but the larger intricacies of tracking down rare films, untangling rights, and locating and restoring unique and fragile film elements.
+If you've ever wondered how obscure genre films are exhumed and brought back from the void, be sure to tune in.